matteodegobbi/vault/Operations Research/Lesson 3.md

 x \ge 0
 \end{cases}
 $$
+## Switching from canonical to standard form
 We can use some tricks to go from inequalities to equalities and back (canonical $\leftrightarrow$ standard)

 * $a_i^T x\ge b_i \leadsto a_i^T x -s_i= b_i$
 * $a_i^T x\le b_i \leadsto a_i^T x +s_i= b_i$
-s_i \ge 0 surplus or slack
+$s_i \ge 0$ is called a surplus or slack variable
 * $a_i^T x = b_i \begin{cases}a_i^T x \ge b_i \\ a_i^T x \le b_i\end{cases}$

----
+⚠️ Each inequality we convert needs their own slack variable, be careful.
+## Free variable
-$x_i \lesseqgtr 0$ is free this is not valid for linear programing we need to use another trick:
+If$x_i \lesseqgtr 0$ it's called free.
+This is not valid for linear programing and we need to use another trick:
 $x_i=x_i^+ - x_i^-,\ \ \ x_i^+\ge0,\ \ x_i^-\ge0$
-if we subsitute every occurence of $x_i$ with this trick we can then use linear programming
+If we substitute every occurence of $x_i$ with this trick we can then use linear programming because we have two non negative variables.

 ---
+# Strict inequalities are not valid

-if we have $a_i^T < b_i$  a strict inequality we would want to get a $\le$ inequalty but we can't because if we have a strict inequality we are excluding the boundary of the polyhedron. but we can approximate for example we can $< 3 \to \le 2.9999999999999$
+If we have $a_i^T < b_i$  a strict inequality we CANNOT USE LP.
+We would want to get a $\le$ inequality because if we have a strict inequality we are excluding the boundary of the polyhedron. but we can approximate for example we can $< 3 \to \le 2.9999999999999$.
+In practice this works but it's not formally correct and we will not use this trick in the course.

-<p style="color: YELLOW">⚠Important: In linear programming we need non strict inequalities, if we have &lt or &gt IT'S NOT A LINEAR PROGRAMMING PROBLEM </p>
+<p style="color: orange">⚠Important: In linear programming we need non strict inequalities, if we have &lt or &gt IT'S NOT A LINEAR PROGRAMMING PROBLEM </p>

 ---